What is the Late Payment of Commercial Debts (Interest) Act 1998?

 In B2B contracts, payment terms for prices that are fixed in the contract may not exceed 60 days from delivery of the invoice, or delivery/acceptance of the goods/services – whichever is latest.
 However, parties can agree longer payment terms in business-to-business transactions, but only if they are not “grossly unfair” to the supplier.
 Meanwhile, the payment terms for public sector organisations may not exceed 30 days.

 It is important that your terms and conditions and invoice detail your credit control process.
 This should reference your right to charge interest under the Late Payment of Commercial Debts (Interest) Act.

 Whether you decide to enforce these charges in the event of late payment is up to you.
 It can be beneficial to notify your customer in writing of your rights and intention to do so if the debt remains unpaid in seven days.
 However, each debt should be treated on a case-by-case basis.

 If charges are applied, notify your customer in writing and send a new invoice that itemises the revised amount they owe you.

 For more information on the Late Payment of Commercial Debts (Interest) Act, please call our team on 0800 9774848 or request a call back at a convenient time.
-Alternatively, use our late payment calculator tool to see how much you are entitled to.
+Alternatively, use our statutory late payment interest calculator to see how much you are entitled to.